 March 21, 2019

-Leveling sensor test.
-We've added a new item in the maintenance menu of the Ultimaker 3 and Ultimaker S5.
+- Leveling sensor test.
+We've added a new item to the maintenance menu of the Ultimaker 3 and Ultimaker S5.
 The leveling sensor test checks if the capacitive sensor in the print head is working properly, to keep it in top condition and to let you know if maintenance is needed.
-The leveling sensor test reports if (a) the sensor is working correctly (b) signal interference is detected (c) the sensor needs maintenance.
+The leveling sensor test reports if (a) the sensor is working correctly, (b) signal interference is detected, or (c) the sensor needs maintenance.

 Version 5.1.8 adds the following bug fixes: